dirtsimple/postmark/README.md

 Markdown formatting is controlled by the following filters:

 * `apply_filters('postmark_formatter_config', array $cfg, Environment $env)` -- this filter is invoked once per command, to initialize the League/Commonmark [Environment](https://commonmark.thephpleague.com/customization/environment/) and [configuration](https://commonmark.thephpleague.com/configuration/).
-Filters can add markdown extensions, parsers, or formatters to the `Environment` object, or return an altered `$cfg` array.
-In addition to the standard configuration elements, `$cfg` contains an `extensions` array mapping extension class names to argument arrays (or null).
+Filters can add markdown extensions, parsers, processors, or renderers to the `Environment` object, or return an altered `$cfg` array.
+In addition to the standard configuration elements, `$cfg` contains an `extensions` array mapping extension or parser class names to argument arrays (or null).
 These extension classes are instantiated using the given argument arrays, and added to `$env`.
 An extension can be disabled by setting its value in the `extensions` array to `false`.

   The current default extensions are:

-  * [`Webuni\CommonMark\TableExtension\TableExtension`](https://github.com/webuni/commonmark-table-extension#syntax), which implements Markdown tables,
+  * [`League\CommonMark\Ext\Table\TableExtension`](https://github.com/thephpleague/commonmark-ext-table#syntax), which implements Markdown tables,
   * [`Webuni\CommonMark\AttributesExtension\AttributesExtension`](https://github.com/webuni/commonmark-attributes-extension#syntax), which allows adding Kramdown-style HTML attributes to blocks and spans, and
-  * [`OneMoreThing\CommonMark\Strikethrough\StrikethroughExtension`](https://github.com/omt/commonmark-strikethrough-extension/), which turns `~~`-wrapped text into `<del>` elements for strikethrough, and
+  * [`League\CommonMark\Ext\Strikethrough\StrikethroughExtension`](https://github.com/thephpleague/commonmark-ext-strikethrough/#readme), which turns `~~`-wrapped text into `<del>` elements for strikethrough, and
-  * [`League\CommonMark\Extras\SmartPunct\SmartPunctExtension`](https://github.com/thephpleague/commonmark-extras), which translates dots and hyphens to ellipses and em/en dashes, and converts plain single and double quotes to their left/right versions.
+  * [`League\CommonMark\Ext\SmartPunct\SmartPunctExtension`](https://github.com/thephpleague/commonmark-ext-smartpunct#readme), which translates dots and hyphens to ellipses and em/en dashes, and converts plain single and double quotes to their left/right versions.
   * `dirtsimple\Postmark\ShortcodeParser`, which detects lines that consist solely of shortcode opening or closing tags, and passes them through without markdown interpretation.
 (This allows you to enclose markdown blocks within a shortcode, instead of having the shortcode become part of the block itself, which can be problematic when using e.g. conditional tags.)

 * `apply_filters('postmark_markdown', string $markdown, Document $doc, $fieldName)` -- this filter can alter the markdown content of a document (or any of its front-matter fields) before it's converted into HTML.  `$fieldName` is `"body"` if `$markdown` came from `$doc->body`; otherwise it is the name of the front matter field being converted.
 (Such as `"Excerpt"`, or any custom fields added by plugins.)